lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 4. Then, with that cleaned, we source the clean_photo code code.

+5. The we source clean_forcetemp

+6. source clean_woody_sps.R to remove non-woody species

-5-7.
-We should eventually then add in the next three cleaning reps.
+7. We should eventually then add in the next 2 cleaning reps. (response time, bubburst)

 8. Once 1 is functional we can write this out.
 Call it what you like but we must delete or archive the other random output files that we no longer need!